Aquarius (Tinashe album)

-Aquarius is the debut studio album and fourth overall project by American singer Tinashe, released on October 3, 2014, by RCA Records.
+Aquarius is the debut studio album by American singer Tinashe, released on October 3, 2014, by RCA Records.
 In 2011, after the disbandment of the girl group The Stunners, Tinashe announced that she would begin pursuing a solo career.
 The following year she released her debut mixtape In Case We Die.
 After raising her profile with the mixtape, Tinashe met with RCA Records where she subsequently signed a recording contract.
 Following her signing a record deal, Tinashe immediately began working on the album.
 During the recording process for the debut album, she released two other mixtapes, Reverie (2012) and Black Water (2013).

 Aquarius was titled after Tinashe's zodiac sign.
 The album incorporates several genres including R&B, alternative R&B, and pop.
 The album's production was characterized as being synthetic, with atmospherics and minimalist beats and electronics.
 The album's composition drew comparisons to a variety of artists including The Weeknd and Aaliyah.
 Most of the songs were written by Tinashe herself, who also served as the album's executive producer alongside Mike Nazzaro.

 Upon its release, Aquarius received generally positive reviews from music critics, who commended its production, lyrics, and themes, with reviewers comparing it to the work of Janet Jackson.
 The album debuted at number 17 on the US Billboard 200, selling 18,821 copies in its first week.
 It also charted in Australia, France and the United Kingdom.
 The album was promoted with the release of three singles—"2 On", "Pretend", and "All Hands on Deck"—with the first reaching number 24 on the Billboard Hot 100.

 Background

 In 2011, following the disbandment of the girl group The Stunners, Tinashe began pursuing her music career as a solo artist.
-In February 2012, it saw the release of her debut mixtape, In Case We Die.
-The mixtape was supported by singles, the first being as a promotional song "Chainless" which was released to iTunes on December 19, 2011.
-The mixtape also included the song "Boss", which was released as a free download on August 20, 2012, immediately after it was featured in an episode of the VH1 series Single Ladies.
+In February 2012, it saw the release of her debut mixtape, In Case We Die, which was supported by several singles, including "Chainless" and "Boss".
 In July 2012, Tinashe signed a deal with RCA Records.
 She subsequently released her second mixtape, Reverie, on September 6, 2012 through her official website.

 Tinashe sought to reintroduce herself creatively and artistically.
 She claimed that the album was an attempt to show fans who she is as an artist and additionally stated the album represents "a new season of music and art".